ZojaSavkovic/memoriesandrecipes/_posts/2017-12-13-en-lebkuchen.markdown

 1. Preheat oven to 150 degrees Celsius.
 2. Toss the mixed peel with the flour (to keep it from sticking together) and then pulse in a food processor until finely minced.
 Set aside.
 3. In a large mixing bowl, beat the eggs with a hand mixer until foamy.
 Add the sugar, honey and vanilla extract and beat with a hand mixer until combined.
-4. Add the ground almond meal, ground hazelnut meal, salt, baking powder, Lebkuchengewürz, and mixed peel and stir vigorously with a wooden spoon until thoroughly combined.
+4. Add the ground almond meal, ground hazelnut meal, salt, baking powder, Lebkuchengewürz, and mixed peel and stir with a wooden spoon until combined.
 The mixture will be wet but if it is too thin to scoop on to baking paper, add some more almond or hazelnut meal.
-5. Scoop the mixture onto baking paper, making ovals, smoothing down the top.
+5. Scoop the mixture onto baking paper, smoothing down the top.
 6. Bake for 25 minutes.
 Allow to cool completely.
 7. For the chocolate glaze, place chocolate and oil in a small bowl and microwave stirring occasionally, until melted.
-Use immediately.
-If glaze becomes firm, reheat in the microwave.
 8. For the sugar glaze, place icing sugar and water in a small bowl and stir until smooth.
 9. Dip half the Lebkuchen in the chocolate glaze and half in the sugar glaze.
 Arrange 3 slivered almonds on each Lebkuchen while the glaze is still wet.
 Let the Lebkuchen dry completely until the glaze is hardened.